If I don’t use my NDIS funding will I lose it?

 • Why the funding is still required in the next plan and what goals and outcomes will be delivered as a result.

-Not using your funding is not the end of the world but it’s definitely something to be prepared for because chances are the question will be asked.
+Not using your funding is not the end of the world but it’s definitely something to be prepared for, because chances are questions will be asked.